summer-ospp/help-en/docs/student.md

-## How many projects can a student apply
+## How many projects each student can apply